gambitproject/gambit/doc/build.rst

 for most Un*x users through their package managers (apt or rpm).
 Note that you'll need the appropriate -dev package for wxWidgets to get the header files needed to build Gambit.

+The current recommended versions of wxWidgets are 2.9.4 for Windows and Linux, and 2.8.12 for Mac OS X.  There is a bug in the 2.9.x series of wxWidgets which affects drag-and-drop operations, and therefore makes the graphical interface essentially useless.

 Un*x users, please note that Gambit at this time only supports the GTK port of wxWidgets, and not the Motif/Lesstif or the Universal ports.